ttag-org/ttag/gitbook/localization-with-webpack-and-c-3po.md

 1. Use json loader after po loader, because we need our translations object to be used on the client-side.
 2. Added DefinePlugin to be able to split dev and prod logic inside the app.

-After this step we can simply require `uk.po` file and apply `uk` locale on the application start.
+After this step, we can simply require `uk.po` file and apply `uk` locale on the application start.

 let's add this to **app.js**
 ```js